+Yes.
 Radio waves pass through many types of materials, including walls.
-Walls and obstructions attenuate (or absorb) radio waves, and this will reduce the amount of energy available for reception.
-Radio waves reflect off of metal walls which greatly reduces or prohibits power transfer.
+Walls and obstructions attenuate (absorb) radio waves, and this will slightly reduce the amount of energy available for reception.
+Radio waves reflect off of metal walls which greatly reduce or prohibit power transfer.

-Typical induction charging solutions like charging pads and electric toothbrushes require that the power source and receiving device be in very close proximity to one another to transfer power efficiently, usually within millimeters, and is essentially zero distance.
-These types of solutions typically require special alignment and charging cradles.
-Powercast’s RF-based technology provides power-over-distance to one or more devices for low-power applications and does not directly compete with induction-based charging technologies.
+Typical induction charging solutions like charging pads and electric toothbrushes require that the power source and receiving device be in very close proximity to one another to transfer power efficiently, usually within millimeters, which is essentially zero distance.
+These types of solutions typically require special alignment and charging pads or cradles.
+Powercast’s RF-based technology provides power-over distance to one or more devices for low-power applications and does not directly compete with induction-based charging technologies.